Zofia Chądzyńska

 Zofia Chądzyńska or Sophie Bohdan (24 February 1912 – 23 September 2003), was a Polish writer and translator of the Iberoamerican literature.
 Her first book was published in French under a pseudonym of Sophie Bohdan, entitled "Comme l'ombre qui passe", Publisher: Paris : Calmann-Lévy (impr.
 Chantenay), 1960.
 Later she was publishing in Polish under her original name Zofia Chądzyńska.

-She was one of the most famous Polish writers in the 1970s and she changed the literary landscape in Poland by introducing the Iberoamerican literature.
+She was one of the most famous Polish translators in the 1970s and she changed the literary landscape in Poland by introducing the Iberoamerican literature.

 Biography

 Polish and French years

 She graduated from the Faculty of Economics of the Academy of Political Science in Warsaw.
 From 1930 to 1939 she was a clerk in the Ministry of Religious Affairs and Public Education.
 During World War II she was a prisoner of the Gestapo at Pawiak (1940).
 After the war she lived in France where her husband, Bohdan Chądzyński, was a Polish consul in Lyon until 1949, then was exiled via Morocco to Argentina.